kapawlak/128A_Remote/lab4-RC/lab4.md

 :::
 ::: Question
-How is the discharge process different compared to that for the setup in 3.3?
+How is the discharge process different compared to that for the setup in Exercise 3?
 :::
 :::